 - A separate DevOps Team between Dev and Ops (DevOps Team Silo or DevOps Advocacy model)

 - DevOps is everyone’s job (DevOps Collaboration Model)

 - DevOps Tools Team (DevOps Team is responsible for tooling required)

 Again, from my experience, I see the third model of the DevOps Tools Team as the most popular.
 This seems to be the closest to heart and the easiest to implement.
 This is further pushed by the product vendors, who try to give a feeling that using their tool will make the organization implement DevOps and get the benefits expected.
 Nothing is more untrue than this and thus the prediction of Gartner that “By 2023, 90% of the DevOps Initiatives will fail” will be achieved.
 DevOps is much wider and deeper than just tooling and needs organizational-wide change with significant support from top management.
 There is no shortcut.
 The underlying organizational structure, the culture and the mindset of people all have to change to incorporate the software engineering way of doing things.

 3. The DevOps Transformation Journey is Still Very Difficult for More than 50% of Organizations

-Most of the respondents felt that it is very difficult to manage people, process and technology with respect to DevOps initiatives.
+Most of the respondents felt that it is very difficult to manage people, processes and technology with respect to DevOps initiatives.
 Emerging Technologies like RPA, IOT, AI, virtual reality, quantum computing, etc. are the biggest revenue earners.
 However, the availability of skilled resources will be the biggest challenge.

 My take on this is that DevOps is the way to go for all these emerging businesses and the biggest challenge will be to have the organizations change their way of working and challenge their status quo.
-This requires organization wide transformation and a skills gap will be a big challenge.
+This requires organization-wide transformation and a skills gap will be a big challenge.

 4. Agile, DevOps and ITIL are Getting Strong Competition from SRE